InterfaithCoding/GuessNumber/walkthrough.md

 26.    break
 ```

-Line 12 is a while statement, which indicates the beginning of a *while loop*.
-A while statement always has a : colon after the condition.
+Line 12 is a **while statement**, which indicates the beginning of a **while loop**.

-Let's break down this while statement: the expression that follows the *while* keyword contains two values
+######What is a while loop?

+**As long as the condition in our while statement is True, the programme keeps looping through the code inside the while-block until the first time the condition is False.**

+######Constructing a while loop
+A while loop first needs the key word **while** followed by a condition that evaluates to *true* or *false*

+A condition is an expression that combines two values with a comparison operator (such as < or >) and evaluates to a Boolean value.
+In our code, the condition in plain English is: "the number stored in the variable guessesTaken is less than 6."
+This condition will either be true or false.

+There are two parts that we are comparing here:

 1. The value in the variable guessesTaken
 2. the integer value 6

-These values are connected by the "<" (less than) operator.
-Comparison operators compare two values and evaluate to a True or False Boolean value.
-If you don't remember what a Boolean value is - ask your pair or Google it!
+These values are connected by the "<" (less than) comparison operator.
+Other comparison operators are just like those you would use in algebra.
+There are two key additional comparison operators that are important to know:

+1. If you want to check if two values are equal to each other, remember to use the "==" sign, rather than the single "=".
+We use the single "=" when we are assigning a value to a variable.
+2. If you want to check if two values are *not* equal to each other we can use the "!=" operator.

+Syntactically a *while statement* always has a : colon after the condition.
+The block of code that is going to be looped through until the condition is false has to be indented.
+We can see this on lines 13-26.

+So now our while statement is constructed the computer does the following:
 If the condition evaluates to True (which it does the first time, because the value of guessesTaken is 0), we enter the while-block at line 13 and keep going down.
 Once the program reaches the end of the while-block, instead of going down to the next line, the computer loops back up to the while statement’s line (line 12) and re-evaluates the condition.
 As before, if the condition is True the execution enters the while-block again.
 Each time the execution goes through the loop is called an iteration.

-**As long as the condition is True, the program keeps executing the code inside the while-block repeatedly until the first time the condition is False.**

 ####The Player Guesses####